JimmyBcn/RxFSharp/RxFSharp.Concurrency/README.md

 The **Rx library adds a bunch of useful operators that internally will handle concurrency issues for us**, providing the desired abstraction layers for us to avoid having to deal with race conditions and save threading.
 When you browse the methods on the Observable class, you’ll notice a lot of them to have an overload that takes in a scheduler.
 This means the operator has to schedule work, maybe based on time, to get its job done.
 Luckily, in most cases you don’t even need to worry about this happening under the covers, thanks to the overloads that pass in a meaningful default value.

 This is achieved by combining patterns commonly used in event-driven applications with constructs from functional programming that eliminate shared mutable state.
 The way to think about schedulers is as a single abstraction over all the different ways that exist in the underlying platform to get work done.
+Typical implementations of IScheduler forward work directly to the underlying infrastructure (such as the .NET task pool or the WinRT thread pool, to name just a few), or maintain a queue of work ordered by the time the work is due.

 **Rx never adds concurrency unless it is asked to do so.** A synchronous observable would be subscribed to, emit all data **using the subscriber&#39;s thread** , and complete (if finite).However, in those cases where an scheduler is needed (for instance, when using the Buffer operator) it uses an scheduler following the **principle of least concurrency.**

 The available types of Rx schedulers are:
 - _ImmediateScheduler_: The specified action will start immediately.
 - _CurrentThreadScheduler_: The specified action will be scheduled (queued) on the thread that made the original call.
 - _DispatcherScheduler_: The specified action will be scheduled on the current Dispatcher e.g. WPF app dispatcher.